SSO - third party login using JWT

 8. Internally, the doorkeeper will exchange the access tokens with NeetoCal.

-• You have already created a Neeto workspace and invited all your team members with the same email address with which they have an account in your product.
-Neeto will not sign-up a user if the email is not part of the workspace.
+• Now invite all your team members with the same email address with which they have an account in your product.
+You can do that either manually inviting all the folks or by using our API.

 neeto-jwt client